Napato/hello-world/README.md

 # hello-world
-Just another repository

-Hello fellow kids!
+Hello world!

 Napat here.
-I hope to let this github account become an archive of all the different kinds of projects I work on in my spare time, both to keep a record of things I have done before I forget them, and also to be able to see a collection of the cool ideas I am tackling.
+I hope to let this github account become an archive of all the different kinds of projects I work on in my spare time to keep a record of the cool things I have done before I forget them.